Why Your Radio Station Should Use Dacast

 Speed

-To deliver audio streams, Dacast leverages the Akamai network of global servers—more than 100,000 high-speed servers located in every major city and Internet hub globally that can stream content at high speed by finding the least-congested and most direct path for your traffic.
+To deliver HD radio and audio streams, Dacast leverages the Akamai network of global servers—more than 100,000 high-speed servers located in every major city and Internet hub globally that can stream content at high speed by finding the least-congested and most direct path for your traffic.

 Playlists and Packages